-- tie the reward's value to share price which provides alignment with shareholder interests; - promote that we earn appropriate returns on capital invested; - reward performance that is under management's direct influence and control; and focus management on capital efficiency as the necessary precondition for the creation of additional shareholder value;
+- · tie the reward's value to share price which provides alignment with shareholder interests; - · promote that we earn appropriate returns on capital invested; - reward performance that is under management's direct influence and control; and focus management on capital efficiency as the necessary precondition for the creation of additional shareholder value;

-Consistent with recent prior years, the maximum payout for the ROCE RSUs is 2.0x target LTI.
-ROCE is determined by dividing Adjusted EBIT by Adjusted Capital Employed2.
+Per the plan, the maximum payout for the ROCE RSUs is 2.0x target LTI.
+ROCE is determined by dividing Adjusted EBIT by Adjusted Capital Employed1.
 The ROCE hurdles will be indexed for changes to US and Asia Pacific addressable housing starts.
 The resulting Adjusted Capital Employed for each quarter of any fiscal year will be averaged to better reflect capital employed through a year rather than at a single point in time.

 ROCE hurdles for the ROCE RSUs are based on historical results and take into account the US housing market and better optimization of our manufacturing plants.
-The three-year average ROCE for fiscal years 2019, 2020 and 2021 was 33.0%.

-The hurdles for ROCE RSUs granted in fiscal year 2022 (for performance in fiscal years 2022 to 2024) were increased from fiscal year 2021 as shown in the table below:
+The hurdles for ROCE RSUs granted in fiscal year 2023 (for performance in fiscal years 2023 to 2025) remained the same as fiscal year 2022 as shown in the table below:

-Fiscal Years 2022-2024 ROCE Amount of Target to Vest
+Fiscal Years 2023-2025 ROCE Amount of Target to Vest

 < 35.0% 0.0x

 ≥ 35.0%, but < 37.0% 0.5x

 ≥ 37.0%, but < 38.5% 1.0x

 ≥ 38.5%, but < 40.0% 1.5x

 40.0% 2.0x